Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

 First, we prove that both types of approach paths lift to $X^{+\W}$, meaning that all vertices and geodesics involved in the definition admit lifts which are arranged in the same configuration. \begin{claim} An approach path of type $\W$ lifts to $X^{+\W}$. \end{claim}

-\begin{proof}[Proof of Claim~\ref{claim:approach_W_lifts}] Lift $\ov \gamma$ to a geodesic $\gamma\in \ov X^{+\W}$, with endpoints $u\in [u]$ and $r\in [r]$.
+\begin{claimproof}[Proof of Claim~\ref{claim:approach_W_lifts}] Lift $\ov \gamma$ to a geodesic $\gamma\in \ov X^{+\W}$, with endpoints $u\in [u]$ and $r\in [r]$.
 Then there exists $y\in [y]$ which is $\W$-adjacent to $r$, by how $\h\W$-edges are defined, and set $w=p(y)$.
-Then the configuration is as in Figure~\eqref{fig:approach_W} (notice that $w$ and $r$ are not $\ov X$-adjacent, or their projections $[w]$ and $[r]$ would be adjacent as well). \end{proof}
+Then the configuration is as in Figure~\eqref{fig:approach_W} (notice that $w$ and $r$ are not $\ov X$-adjacent, or their projections $[w]$ and $[r]$ would be adjacent as well). \end{claimproof}

 \begin{claim} An approach path of type $\ov X$ lifts to $X^{+\W}$. \end{claim}